A SIMPLE ACT OF KINDNESS

 I picked up on

 his tone.
-Evidently he hoped that if he was rude enough, I might
+Evidently he hoped that if he barked at me rudely enough, I might

 leave.
 No one enjoys being in a place where they